bazelbuild/bazel-bench/README.md

 -- build --nobuild //:all
 ```

+Note the double-dash `--` before the command arguments.
 You can pass any arguments that you would normally run on Bazel to the script.
 The performance of commands other than `build` can also be benchmarked e.g. `query`, ...

 ### Bazel Arguments Interpretation

 Bazel arguments are interpreted with [Build Event Protocol](https://docs.bazel.build/versions/master/build-event-protocol.html).
 This happens during the first pre-run of each Bazel binary to pre-fetch the external dependencies.

 In case of `--noprefetch_external_deps`, Bazel arguments are parsed manually.
-It is _crucial_ that the supplied arguments in the command line strictly follows the canonical form:
+It is _important_ that the supplied arguments in the command line strictly follows the canonical form:

 ```
 <command> <canonical options> <expressions>